rolandomunoz/praat-finder/README.md

 ## License

-This project is licensed under the GNU GPL terms - see the [LICENSE.md](https://gitlab.com/praat_plugins_rma/plugin_tokenizer/blob/master/LICENSE) file for details.
+This project is licensed under the GNU GPL terms - see the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.txt) file for details.

 ## How to cite this plug-in?

- - `Muñoz Aramburú, R. (2020).
+ - `Muñoz Aramburú, R. (2022).
 Finder[Praat plug-in].
-Version 2.2, retrived 3 july 2020 from https://rolandomunoz.github.io/finder_main.html`
+Version 2.3, retrived 1 january 2022 from https://github.com/rolandomunoz/plugin_finder`